cockroachdb/terraform-provider-cockroach/docs/data-sources/cluster.md

 page_title: "cockroach_cluster Data Source - terraform-provider-cockroach"
 subcategory: ""
 description: |-
   CockroachDB Cloud cluster.
-Can be Dedicated or Shared.
+Can be Dedicated or Serverless.
 ---

 # cockroach_cluster (Data Source)

 CockroachDB Cloud cluster.
-Can be Dedicated or Shared.
+Can be Dedicated or Serverless.